build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ![put alt text here](images/image21.png)

-### Step 4: Restore an Amazon DynamoDB table using AWS Backup
+### Step 4: Restore an Amazon DynamoDB Table Using AWS Backup

 A backup, or recovery point, represents the content of a resource, such as an Amazon DynamoDB table, at a specified time. *Recovery point* is a term that refers generally to the different backups in AWS services, such as Amazon DynamoDB snapshots.
 In AWS Backup, recovery points are saved in backup vaults, which you can organize according to your business needs.
 Each recovery point has a unique ID.